ibm-cloud-docs/EventStreams/known_restrictions.md

 # Known restrictions
 {: #restrictions}

-If you find a problem while using {{site.data.keyword.messagehub}}, review these known restrictions and workarounds.
+If you find a problem while you use {{site.data.keyword.messagehub}}, review the following known restrictions and workarounds.
 {: shortdesc}

 ## Java Kafka calls don’t failover if a Kafka bootstrap server fails